 For this reason, manufacturers use relatively stiff and thick material inside the mud-terrain tires.
 So, basically, mud-terrain tires have low riding quality.

 In our case, Nitto Ridge Grappler has a mud-terrain tire internal structure.
 Hence, it has poor riding quality.
+Especially on LT sizes.
+On the other hand, SL load range Nitto Ridge Grappler is the most solid option of this comparison.

 For all-terrain tire newbies: All-terrain tires wear well.
 We all know this.
 Yet, compared to the all-season tires these tires offer a rough ride.
 If your interest in all-terrain tires is fresh, I highly recommend reading the linked article before making any purchase.